-Your NetID is your personal identifier for a number of online services at the University of Arizona, including email and UITS computing accounts (CatMail, UAConnect), UAccess account, D2L (learning management system and university site-licensed software.
+Your NetID is your personal identifier for several online services at the University of Arizona, including email and UITS computing accounts (CatMail, UAConnect), UAccess account, D2L (learning management system and university site-licensed software.

 The UA NetID verifies identify when it is used for online services the University of Arizona provides.
-To set up your NetID, please visit: https://netid.arizona.edu/

-Your CatMail account is created automatically when you select your NetID.
+To set up your NetID, please visit: https://netid.arizona.edu/ Your CatMail account is created automatically when you select your NetID.
 The new email address is formatted as NetID@arizona.edu, and it is the official means of communication between the students and the university.
 It is required that you use your UA email for communication with your instructors.
 You will also receive notification of tuition bills, etc. via this email address.
 The email is provided by the Google G Suite for Education, which provides access to Google's full suite of applications.
-For more information, please visit: https://uarizona.service-now.com/sp id=sc_cat_item&sys_id=92f0f4e4db59b4109627d90d6896195d